adrianveliz/FinalCache/prototype/README.md

 # FinalCache
 FinalCache uses LRU to evict entries.
 However it does not use access-history to compute LRU.
-Rather when objects become unused they become managed by LRU.
-Usage is determined by the garbage collector.
+Rather when objects become unreachable (unused) they become managed by LRU.

 ## .NET Core (Cross-Platform)

-> dotnet build
+> dotnet build --configuration Release

 > dotnet run